 Forthcoming ~ Journal of Public Economics

 Rao, Nirupama S.

-This paper examines the impact of the R&D tax credit between 1981-1991 using confidential IRS data from corporate tax returns.
-The key advances on previous work are an instrumental variables strategy based on tax law changes that addresses the simultaneity between R&D spending and its user cost and the use of new confidential data.
-Estimates imply that a ten percent reduction in the user cost of R&D leads the average firm to increase its research intensity—the ratio of R&D spending to sales—by 11 percent in the short-run.
-Long-run estimates imply that firms do face adjustment costs and further increase spending over the longer-run.
+This paper examines the impact of the U.S. federal R&D tax credit between 1981-1991 using confidential IRS data from corporate tax returns.
+The empirical analysis makes two key advances on previous work.
+First, it implements a new instrumental variables (IV) strategy based on tax changes that directly addresses the simultaneity of R&D spending and marginal credit rates.
+Second, the analysis makes use of new restricted- access IRS corporate return data describing R&D expenditures.
+Estimates imply that a ten percent reduction in the user cost of R&D leads the average firm to increase its research intensity—the ratio of R&D spending to sales—by 19.8 percent in the short-run.
+Long-run estimates imply that the average firm faces adjustment costs and increases spending over time, though small and young firms show evidence of reversing initial increases.
 Analysis of the components of qualified research shows that wages and supplies account for the bulk of the increase in research spending.
-Comparisons of the elasticity across firms of different sizes, industries, tax status, multi-national status and credit history are also made.
-Neither small nor young firms appear more responsive in the static analysis but the dynamic model reveals stronger short-run responses, suggesting that they may face lower adjustment costs or liquidity constraints in financing R&D. Long-run and retiming analyses show no evidence that firms allocate their qualified research spending over time to maximize their R&D tax credits.
-Elasticities of qualified and total research intensities from a smaller sample suggest firms respond to user cost changes largely by increasing their qualified spending, meaning that what R&D the federal credit deems qualified research is an important margin on which the credit affects firm behavior.
+Elasticities of qualified and total research intensities from a smaller sample suggest firms respond to user cost changes largely by increasing their qualified spending, meaning that the type of R&D the federal credit deems qualified research is an important margin on which the credit affects firm behavior.